spot_img

 MYSTERIOUS PERSON

-But even as the remains of the late Mmubango make their way over the Atlantic to Kenya for his final resting place, certain aspects of his life in the US are emerging that provide a subtext to the dangers of living a secluded life in a foreign land.
+But even as the remains of the late Mmubango make their way over the Atlantic to Kenya for his final resting place, certain aspects of his life in the US are emerging.
+They provide a subtext to the dangers of living a secluded life in a foreign land.

 Information available on the internet, public libraries and personal accounts of the few people who knew the late Mmubango reveal a very mysterious person, indeed.

 Originally, he was known as Omar Murunga Mubango.
-Nobody seem to know exactly why and when he changed to Omar Mmubango.
+Nobody seems to know exactly why or when he changed to Omar Mmubango.

 Records show that he was born in Mumias and arrived in the US in September 1976 on a F1 Student visa.